Using HyperQueue and local disk to process many small files efficiently

 cp sdf.tar.gz $SLURM_SUBMIT_DIR

-1. As explained by the comments in the script above, HyperQueue works on a worker-server-client basis, i.e. a worker is started on each compute node which executes commands that the client submitted to the server
+2. As explained by the comments in the script above, HyperQueue works on a worker-server-client basis, i.e. a worker is started on each compute node to execute commands that the client submitted to the server.

 ☝🏻 Ideally, the number of sub-tasks should be larger than the amount that can fit running on the reserved resources simultaneously to avoid too short Slurm jobs.